1MostafaAyman1/Network-of-a-company-with-Two-Branches/README.md

 #The topologies used in this project:

-Branch1:SVI(Switch virtual interface)
+Branch 1:SVI(Switch virtual interface)

-Branch2:Router on a stick
+Branch 2:Router on a stick

 #The Configurations: